 The ‘Luxus’ Leica 1931 camera also included rare photos snapped by the camera, one of those being an iconic shot of an American sailor kissing a nurse the day World War II ended.
 The camera was a collectible that passed hands from three generations to its last owner Karl Henkell – the well-known German producer of sparkling wine, who gave up the exquisite piece for auction, benefitting more than three and a half times the expected price.

-There were also other models from Leica that were auctioned on May 25 along with the Luxus Leica 1931, those of which also fetched handsome prices than expected.
+There were also other models from Leica that were auctioned on May 25 and Luxus Leica 1931, which also fetched handsome prices than expected.